traitecoevo/plant/docs/intro.md

 title: "plant: A package for modelling forest trait ecology & evolution: _Introduction_"
 ---

 This document provides a number of worked examples that replicate the figures in the paper.
-The code is not identical to the paper version because through this document we try for a bit more exposition at the cost of more global variables, etc.
+The material in this section has been developed and edited by the first two authors.
+The code is not identical to the version used to generate the paper because through this document we try for a bit more exposition at the cost of more global variables, etc.

 # Design